 - Ann Marie from the U.K.

 Clearly your crown was not loose – it was the implant that was loose all the time.
+A loose crown is so easy to remove that it usually falls off of its own accord – it would never require any kind of special tool.
 And I’m sitting here trying to imagine the gross incompetence of the dentist not being able to figure out that the crown was not loose, when he was not able to remove it.
 Now I realize that standards of health care in the UK are not very high, but even with that, I’m having trouble reconciling this that happened to you with incompetence.
 It kind of seems like the dentist wanted to go through the motions of recementing the crown to cover up that the implant was loose.
 A loose dental implant is serious.
 A loose crown is easy to fix.

 A loose dental implant can happen for several reasons.
 You didn’t tell me the time frame of when this came loose, but if it is right after the crown is placed on it could be an indication that the crown was placed prematurely – before osseointegration was complete.
 Or it could be that the stress on the crown was too much for the situation, that the implant was not substantial enough to take the stress, or that the quality or amount of bone support of the implant was inadequate.